AZ Civil Rights

 Serious Civil Rights Litigation

 Police misconduct cases are document-intensive and frequently litigated in federal court.
-They require preservation of video evidence, medical documentation, and timely filing under applicable statutes of limitation.
+They require the preservation of video evidence and medical documentation, and the timely filing under applicable statutes of limitations.

 If you believe your constitutional rights were violated by law enforcement in Arizona, contact us for a confidential consultation.